drtinaz/external-devices/README.md

-This service adds virtual switches to the gx device GUI v2 switch panel (cerbo and possibly ekrano) that can be used to control external relay modules via mqtt.
+This service adds virtual switches to the gx device GUI v2 switch panel (this service was tested on a cerbo GX, but quite possibly will work on the ekrano and venus running on rpi as it does not interact with the gpio's.
+This service creates dbus services which natively interact with venus os) that can be used to control external relay modules via mqtt.
 This can be manually installed as a service, or installed via Kevin Windrems setup helper.
 The simplest method is setup helper.